 Killarney is a lovely Irish town that rests between two beautiful lakes.
 Drive here for an afternoon stroll and explore the lakes and beautiful waterfalls nearby.
 You could spend a night either here or in Cork.

-The Copper Coast is a gorgeous and unspoiled drive where you’ll barely encounter any other people, let alone other tourists.
+The Copper Coast is a gorgeous and unspoiled drive where you’ll barely encounter any other people.
 You can stop here on your way to Kilkenny.
+It’s a hidden gem that many Irish people aren’t even aware of.